opontorno/Hybrid-Quantum-Neural-Network-for-binary-classification/README.md

 The purpose of this project is to investigate the structure of a hybrid neural network.
 To do this, I made use of the *qiskit* library, which allows useful tools for constructing a classical-quantum neural network.

+The dataset used to build the network is available from the following [link](https://www.kaggle.com/datasets/utkarshsaxenadn/car-vs-bike-classification-dataset).

 ## What is quantum computing?

 Quantum computing is a type of computing that uses quantum mechanical phenomena, such as superposition and entanglement, to perform operations on data.
 Instead of using classical bits that can only be in a state of 0 or 1, quantum computing uses quantum bits (qubits) that can be in multiple states at once.
 This allows quantum computers to process certain types of problems exponentially faster than classical computers.